-The purpose of this thesis is to describe the fundamental concepts of client/server. next, the advantages of the client-server computing that made this module to be cosidered from the most important organizations in the world are listed.
-Finally, future client/server changes are considered.
+The purpose of this project is to describe the fundamental concepts of client/server, and to prove that the client/server technology capable of bridging the chasm between user expectation and the ability of inforation system (IS) organization to fulfill this expectation.
+Next, the advantages of the client-server computing that made this module to be cosidered from the most important organizations in the world are listed.
+Finally future client/server changes are considered.